 Evolution, Medicine, and Public Health (EMPH), edited by Stephen Stearns with a team of 89 Associate Editors, publishes original, rigorous applications of evolutionary biology to problems in medicine and public health and research that advances basic evolutionary biology by studying issues that arise in the medical sciences.
 Knowledge will flow in both directions, with emphasis on work with the potential to reduce suffering and save lives.
 Because evolutionary biology is a basic science that reaches across many disciplines, EMPH is open to contributions on a broad range of topics.

 The Foundation Officers met September 14-15, 2012 in Ann Arbor, Michigan to lay out future plans for supporting research and education in evolutionary medicine, including organizing meetings for those in the field to share research findings and ideas.
-Specific plans will be finalized in the spring of 2013.
 If you would like to help in these endeavors, please send a note to one of the Foundation Officers.